 Hearing loops should be tested a regular basis.
 Use the Sonido personal listener turned to the ‘T’ setting and the headphones (if non-hearing aid user) or the neckloop (if hearing aid user).
 Ensure the loop system is turned on and check to see if it is working and also where people need to stand to get the best from it.

-If the loop isn't working, seek advice from your hearing services provider and check whether there is a maintenance contract covering repairs.
-Contact the supplier or the Action on Hearing Loss Information Line, using the contact details on this page, for advice from our technical services team.
+If the loop isn’t working, seek advice from your hearing services provider and check whether there is a maintenance contract covering repairs.
+Contact the supplier or the Action on Hearing Loss Information Line.

 No, because their hearing services provider will already have a record of their hearing loss.
 If a patient with hearing aids appears to be struggling to hear you and basic maintenance has not helped, advise them to go back to their hearing services provider to get their hearing aid checked.